awsdocs/amazon-detective-user-guide/doc_source/profile-panel-drilldown.md

 + **Overall API call volume**, except for the profile panel on the user agent profile
 + **Newly observed geolocations**, except for the profile panel on the federated user profile
 + **Overall VPC flow volume**
++ **VPC flow volume to and from the finding IP address**, for findings that are associated with a single IP address

 The activity details can answer these types of questions:
 + Which IP addresses were used?